Saddar Division Police Net 85 POs, 64 Drug Peddlers, 67 For Holding Illegal Weapons - UrduPoint

 Saddar Division Police Net 85 POs, 64 Drug Peddlers, 67 For Holding Illegal Weapons

-Saddar Division Police in their ongoing operation against drug peddlers, bootleggers, lawbreakers and proclaimed offenders, managed to nab 85 POs, 67 for holding illegal weapons, 64 drug peddlers and bootleggers during July

-RAWALPINDI, (UrduPoint / Pakistan Point News - 10th Jul, 2020 ) :Saddar Division Police in their ongoing operation against drug peddlers, bootleggers, lawbreakers and proclaimed offenders, managed to nab 85 POs, 67 for holding illegal weapons, 64 drug peddlers and bootleggers during July.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 12th Jul, 2020 ) :Saddar Division Police in their ongoing operation against drug peddlers, bootleggers, lawbreakers and Proclaimed Offenders (POs) managed to net 85 POs, 67 for holding illegal weapons, 64 drug peddlers and bootleggers during July.

 According to a police spokesman, Saddar Division police under the supervision of Superintendent Police (SP) Saddar Zia ud Din Ahmed on the directives of City Police Officer (CPO) Rawalpindi Muhammad Ahsan Younas conducted raids against lawbreakers in different areas of the division.